MicrosoftDocs/azure-devops-yaml-schema/task-reference/sonar-qube-prepare-v7.md

 **`scannerMode`** - **Choose the way to run the analysis**<br>
 `string`.
 Required.
 Allowed values: `dotnet` (Integrate with .NET), `cli` (Use standalone SonarScanner CLI), `other` (Integrate with Maven or Gradle).
 Default value: `dotnet`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-####dotnet
+* `dotnet` (Integrate with .NET)
   * Put this task before your build task
   * Add the 'Run Code Analysis' task after the MSBuild/VSTest tasks
-####Maven/Gradle
+* `other` (Integrate with Maven or Gradle)
   * Put this task before the Maven/Gradle task
   * Tick the 'Run SonarQube Analysis' checkbox in the Maven/Gradle task configuration.
-####Others
+* `cli`
-For other cases you can use the standalone scanner (sonar-scanner) and set all configuration with this task, and then add the 'Run Code Analysis' task.
+  * For other cases you can use the standalone scanner (sonar-scanner) and set all configuration with this task, and then add the 'Run Code Analysis' task.
 <!-- :::editable-content-end::: -->
 <br>